evilla-19/ABS-exercise/README.md

 Main purpose: given housing data from the Australian Bureau of Statistics, transform SDMX JSON into timestamp-indexed tabular format, then perform modeling to come up with a 3-year forecast.
 Subtasks as outlined below.

+In this README, I will walk the reader through the steps that I took to transform the data and to try to come up with a useful forecast.
+Although the code is written in R for the very simple reason that I am more familiar with it, I found a very similar way to implement the code in python, but I could not fully implement that due to lack of time.

 ## Requirements

 I used packages dplyr, jsonlite, tidyjson, tidyr, forecast, and ggplot